netaaviram/NUMA_aware_libcuckoo/README.md

 Tested on Ubuntu‑like systems.
 The example machine is a 4‑socket Intel Xeon E5‑4669 v4 (Broadwell‑EX), 22 cores per socket, 4 NUMA nodes (0–3), SMT disabled.

 0) Prerequisites
+1) If you are running on an other system but the rack-mad-04 of TAU, you need to install prequisits:
 # Build tools & perf

 ```bash